Back to Articles

 Here's the flow of a typical PisoNet session with a centralized server:

-2. Payment is sent to the server — the server receives the payment signal
+2. Payment is sent to the server — the server receives the coin signal

 3. Server unlocks the PC — the customer's screen becomes active for the paid duration